How to Travel to Tibet from Malaysia?

 Chengdu is the most convenient gateway city to Tibet for travelers from Malaysia.
 There are multiple daily flights from Kuala Lumpur International Airport (KUL) to Chengdu Tianfu International Airport (TFU) or Chengdu Shuangliu International Airport (CTU).
 The flight takes around 4.5 hours, and the airfare ranges from MYR670- MYR1290.

-From Chengdu to Lhasa, there are 8 to 12 direct flights daily, operated by Tibet Airlines, Air China, and other carriers.
+From Chengdu to Lhasa Gonggar International Airport (LXA), there are 8 to 12 direct flights daily, operated by Tibet Airlines, Air China, and other carriers.
 The flight duration is about 2 to 2.5 hours, and it offers breathtaking views of the Tibetan Plateau and snow-capped peaks.
 One-way fares range from MYR470 - MYR1500. >> See more about Chengdu to Lhasa flights

 Alternatively, for those seeking a more immersive journey, you can also take a train from Chengdu to Lhasa.
 The journey takes approximately 34.5 hours, and a soft sleeper ticket costs around MYR590.
 The train ride along the Qinghai-Tibet Railway provides spectacular scenery.

 Kunming is another convenient transit city.
-You can take a direct flight from Kuala Lumpur to Kunming (KMG).
+You can take a direct flight from Kuala Lumpur to Kunming Changshui International Airport (KMG).
 The flight takes approximately 4 hours, mostly operated by AirAsia and China Eastern Airlines.
 From Kunming, there are direct flights to Lhasa with a flight time of about 2.5 hours.
 If you choose Kunming as your transit point, the total travel time is approximately 12 hours, and the total one-way airfare ranges from MYR1100 - MYR1940.

-Malaysia to Lhasa via Shanghai, Xi’an, or Beijing
+Via Shanghai, Xi’an, or Beijing

 Travelers from Malaysia can also opt to fly from Kuala Lumpur to other major Chinese cities such as Shanghai, Xi’an, or Beijing.
 Each of these cities offers daily direct flights to Lhasa, giving you more flexibility with scheduling and potentially better fare options.

-Tibet via Kathmandu, Nepal
+Malaysia to Tibet via Nepal

 Another way of reaching Tibet from Malaysia is via Kathmandu, Nepal, and it's also preferred by Malaysians.
-There are 2 to 3 direct flights from Kuala Lumpur International Airport (KUL) to Tribhuvan International Airport (KTM) every day, mainly operated by Malaysia Airlines, Himalaya Airlines, and Batik Air.
+There are 2 to 3 direct flights from Kuala Lumpur to Tribhuvan International Airport (KTM) every day, mainly operated by Malaysia Airlines, Himalaya Airlines, and Batik Air.
 The flight takes around 4 hours and 45 minutes, and the one-way airfare ranges from MYR460 - MYR600.

 And from Kathmandu, you can either fly or go overland to Lhasa.
 For taking a flight from Kathmandu to Lhasa, it takes about 2 hours and costs about MYR1820 .You may see the awe-inspiring Himalayan scenery.
-Currently the flight is operated by Himalayan Airlines and there are 3 flights on Mon/Wed/Thur/Fri per week. >> See more about Kathmandu to Lhasa flights
+Currently the flight is operated by Himalayan Airlines and there are 4 flights on Mon/Wed/Thur/Fri per week. >> See more about Kathmandu to Lhasa flights

 Taking an overland tour from Kathmandu to Lhasa usually takes 3 to 4 days.
 You can first visit Kathmandu, the capital of Nepal, then cross the Himalayas, go along Friendship Highway and visit the top attractions of Tibet such as Mount Everest, Yamdroktso Lake, Potala Palace, Jokhang Temple, etc. >> See more about Kathmandu to Lhasa overland trip

 It is extremely important to you that your travel route includes proper acclimatization if you go overland from Kathmandu to Lhasa.
 Kathmandu is not high enough, at an elevation of only 1,350 meters.
-But you will get to Everest Base Camp at 5,200 meters in 3 days.
+But you will get to Everest Base Camp at 5,200 meters in 3 days if you go from Kathmandu to Lhasa.
 Therefore, there's a risk of altitude sickness.
-If you are concerned about this point, you may go on the overland tour from Lhasa to Kathmandu. >> See more about Lhasa to Kathmandu overland trip
+If you are concerned about this point, you may go on an overland tour from Lhasa to Kathmandu. >> See more about Lhasa to Kathmandu overland trip

 Related Documents

-However, if you plan to enter Tibet from Nepal, you must get a China Group Visa from the Chinese Embassy in Kathmandu.
+However, if you plan to enter Tibet from Nepal, you need to get a China Group Visa from the Chinese Embassy in Kathmandu.
 Even if you have a Chinese visa, it will be rendered invalid.
 To get a China group visa, you will need to a visa invitation letter issued by the Tibet Tourism Bureau.
 The Chinese Group Visa normally takes about 3 business days to obtain.
-Right now, a China group visa can only be issued for 4 participants.
+Right now, a China group visa can only be issued per 4 participants.
 If you are a solo traveler, you can't obtain it.

 Due to the China visa-free policy, you can now be exempt from China visa or China group visa till 31 Dec 2025.